Diaresta/DRAFTBOYS/README.md

 	- [ ] Add draggable/repositional to selectedCards
 	- [ ] Add sorting to selectedCards - Order picked/CMC/Color
 	- [ ] Remove hard-coded card img tags
+	- [ ] FIX DRAFT CONTAINER TO BE RESIZABLE FOR WINDOW, BUT NOT FOR CARD AMOUNT

 - [ ] Refactor HTML to extend layouts + remove redundant code